-My charter service caters to really just about everybody.
-From the novice to the experienced angler…we do a lot of family fishing, but I also fish the hardcore fly anglers who want to target some backcountry rolling tarpon.
-But there’s a fishing scenario for really anybody who wants to come down and visit.
+My charter service caters to really just about everybody, from the novice to the experienced angler.
+We do a lot of family fishing, but I also guide the hardcore fly anglers who want to target some backcountry rolling tarpon.
+There’s a fishing scenario for really anybody who wants to come down and visit.

 What can people expect to experience while on a fishing charter?

-With my charters, I try to give everyone a full experience.
-Certainly fishing is part of it, but I want you to experience what Charlotte Harbor has to offer.
-Backcountry, the aquatic preserve, the beautiful nature we see here every day.
+I try to give everyone a full experience.
+Certainly fishing is part of it, but I want you to experience what Charlotte Harbor has to offer: backcountry, the aquatic preserve, the beautiful nature we see here every day.
 I don’t want to take that for granted, and I want to share that with people that come down.
 Especially people who are in the daily grind back at home.
-I want them to see what I see on the daily.
-From the sunrise to the wildlife.
-The birds, the dolphins, the manatees, and everything else.
-Of course I am a fishing guide, so yes we want to catch some fish, and we have a lot of fun doing that, but it’s the full experience I want to offer all of my clients.
+I want them to see what I see every day, from the sunrise to the wildlife, the birds, the dolphins, the manatees, and everything else.
+Of course we want to catch some fish, and we have a lot of fun doing that, but it’s the full experience I want to offer all of my clients.

 We know tarpon fishing is big in Punta Gorda/Englewood Beach.
 What is it about tarpon fishing that you like, and what makes it so popular?

 Well, when I first moved here I was fishing around the 41 bridge in Punta Gorda.
 I set up there in my first little flats boat, and I jumped my first tarpon.
 That’s what really hooked me into tarpon fishing.
 I wasn’t really prepared for it, as most people that hook a tarpon for the first time are not prepared for it either, but seeing that enormous fish jumping out of the water had me hooked from day one.

 What do you like about fishing in Punta Gorda/Englewood Beach, and what makes it different?